TedSinger/prompter/README.md

-Use `$(prompter)` as a component of your PS1 in bash.
+Use `$(prompter)` as a component of your PS1 in the shell.
 It will print your current working directory, styled to be helpful:

    - `prompter` truncates path components as needed to keep the prompt short, relative to your terminal width
    - `prompter` highlights symlinks, mountpoints, and open write permissions